Fbullman/Final_Ski_Resort/README.md

 https://www.ncdc.noaa.gov/cdo-web/

-Additionally, we collected several sources of reference data from various web sources regarding the ski resorts located in Colorado, and elsewhere in the United States.
+Additionally, we collected several sources of reference data from various web pages regarding the ski resorts located in Colorado, and elsewhere in the United States.
 While most of these sources were not utilized directly in our data analysis, they offered reference points and are used in various calculations to simulate close-to-life conditions.